 One thing I tested when I went to try out this lens, is that my old Canon Digital zoom demand works with this series.
 Happily, it does.
 It seems that hasn’t changed from the B4 series of lenses to the CN7 series.

-One thing that I found with the lens, is the aperture ring.
+One thing that I found is with the aperture ring.
 I’m not sure if it is just me being used to news lenses, but I found the range for the aperture to be smaller if that makes sense.
 I found the distance required to open the lens from closed, to 2.95 wasn’t as far as the range I was used to on the older B4 lenses.
 It’s something I’ll just have to get used to when using this I suppose.
 The focus range, however, is definitely larger than what I’m used to.
 You can really fine-tune your focus with a much larger throw to go from near to infinity.

 I noticed on the zoom ring that they changed the colour of the zoom position from white to orange when it goes from 90 to 120.
 I presume this is the part of the zoom range that loses light, and it’s a slight warning to the operator.
 The loss is something I’m used to with servo zoom lenses, so isn’t an issue for me.